MrK8s/PressPilot/README.md

 2. Navigate to the repository's directory: `cd presspilot`

-3. Run the build script: `./build.sh`
+3. Run the makefile: `make install`